nealcaren/fightordie/_build/html/_sources/Volumes/26/02/on_being_crazy.md

 -->
 # On Being Crazy (1923)

-I was one o'clock and I was hungry.
+It was one o'clock and I was hungry.
 I walked into a restaurant, seated myself and reached for the bill-of-fare.
 My table companion rose.

 "Sir," said he, "do you wish to force your company on those who do not want you?"